Meals and Backcountry Hygiene

 Meals at Adventure Treks

 One of our parents’ and students’ most frequently asked questions pertains to meals at Adventure Treks.
 Fear not: We eat well, and we eat often; no freeze-dried packets here!
 We can cook almost anything you might prepare at home with our backcountry stoves (unless it requires an oven or microwave).
-One of our instructors is the dedicated “food person” on each trip, meaning he/she is in charge of menu-planning, portion sizes and quantities, shopping, etc.
+One of our instructors is the dedicated “food person” on each trip, meaning they are in charge of menu-planning, portion sizes and quantities, shopping, etc.

 We buy many non-perishable items (like rice and pasta and snacks) before each trip starts, and we restock “freshies” (fruits, meats, veggies) at grocery stores every few days.
 When we’re staying in established campgrounds and have access to coolers, we’ll always include fresh food.
 We’re slightly more limited in the backcountry, but we still add veggies, proteins, spices, and condiments and make every meal super tasty.